-This Homemade Strawberry Jam uses only 3 ingredients!
+This Homemade Strawberry Jam is better than store bought!
+There is no preservative, all fresh and all natural.
 This is such an easy recipe and a perfect way to use fresh or frozen frozen Strawberry.

 Ever since I learned how to make my own jam, I stopped buying it from groceries.
 Most of the time, I make my jam when I have left over berries from my baking or If I need jam to fill my baked products.

 I like using jam in baking, most of the time to give a contrasting flavor, or to balance the flavor.
 For this jam, I am going to use it for my Father’s Day celebration cake, Flourless Chocolate Cake.
 This is a 3 ingredients home-made strawberry jam that doesn’t need penctin , or any preservatives just like my Raspberry Jam.
 Let’s get started!

 - 1 1/4 cup Frozen or Fresh Strawberry

 - 1/4 Granulated White Sugar (For sweeter jam, make it 1/3 cup)

 - 1/2 tsp Lemon Juice (optional)